vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 It is pretty important to get the Airbnb pricing right, especially in big cities around the world where competition is high and small differences in price can alter the popularity of a listing.
 It is necessary to find the appropriate pricing method and price range on a listing.

 Through our project, we plan to learn about the features that would contribute to the price of an Airbnb listing along with the features which would contribute to a higher rating for the listing.
-We plan to investigate the data of five cities, New York, Boston, Amsterdam, Berlin, and Hong Kong to be able to diversify our results for pricing and ratings.
+We plan to investigate the data of around five cities such as , New York, Boston, Amsterdam, Berlin, and Hong Kong to be able to diversify our results for pricing and ratings.

 ## Problem Definition
 We plan to explore the pricing and rating predictions using supervised and unsupervised machine learning techniques.
 Through supervised learning, we would like to predict the price and rating of an Airbnb listing.
 Through unsupervised learning, we would like to cluster similar listings based on chosen attributes and cluster listings based on reviews.
 We plan to integrate the supervised and unsupervised results by comparing model results on the entire listings data set with the results of applying our models to each cluster separately.
 The intuition behind this approach is that applying our models on similar listings will reduce noise and lead to more accurate price predictions.